Livestock protection works: a case study from Brandenburg

 Brandenburg, along with Saxony, are the states with the largest wolf density in Germany.
-At the moment, there are 27 wolf territories in Saxony, 22 of which are inhabited by wolf packs.
-As a result, livestock depredation by wolves was a significant problem due to wolf attacks on sheep.
+At the moment, there are 49 wolf territories in Brandenburg and 27 in Saxony.
+As a result, livestock depredation by wolves was a significant problem due to wolf attacks on livestock.

 Please also read: Support livestock protection in the Alps!

-A large amount of money was invested into livestock protection in the recent years – just in 2019, almost a million euros, and the year before around 800.000 €.
-This investment is clearly paying off, as the number of depredated animals has significantly decreased.
-While in 2018, around 400 domestic animals were killed by wolves, this number dropped to 291 in 2019.
-The livestock breeders are proud of this decrease.
-In the past two years, no wolf successfully came over the protection measures, which would lead to its removal.
+In Brandenburg, a large amount of money was invested into livestock protection in the recent years – just in 2019, almost a million euros, and the year before around 800.000 €.
+This investment is clearly paying off.
+In the past two years, not a single wolf successfully overcame the protection measures, which would lead to its removal.
+Even though the number of packs and territories increased, the number of livestock attacks remained alomst the same from 2018 to 2019.

 The most common livestock protection measures include electric fences, livestock guarding dogs, shepherds and fladry.
 Livestock protection is especially efficient when more measures are used at the same time, such as livestock guarding dogs and electric fences.